W4G1/multithreading/README.md

 ## Passing Data: The `move()` Function

-Because Web Workers run in a completely isolated context, functions passed to `spawn` cannot capture variables from their outer scope (closures).
+Because Web Workers run in a completely isolated context, functions passed to `spawn` cannot capture variables from their outer scope.
 If you attempt to use a variable inside the worker that was defined outside of it, the code will fail.

 To get data from your main thread into the worker, you have to use the `move()` function.